 Just as the blades lose their original luster so does the motor housing and hardware.
 You can modernize your ceiling fan by quickly restoring the fixture’s patina with an inexpensive paint job.
 For the fan hardware, choose a paint color that complements the hardware such as the door hinges, door knobs and appliances.
 For the fan blades, choose a paint color that complements the furniture, doors and woodwork.
 See our previous article on how to paint a ceiling fan, which we completed for about $15, for materials and instructions.

 3. Add Lighting

 Add a ceiling fan light kit to your old fan for a quick and functional renovation.
 Light kits are available as single globe fixtures and multi-light fixtures.
 Choose from clear, frosted or opal glass shades.
 Be sure to choose a light kit from the same manufacturer as your fan to guarantee a good fit.
-A simple globle fixture starts around $45.
+A simple globe fixture starts around $45.

 4. Add New Bulbs